mbert/kubeadm2ha/README.md

 This is a preview in order to obtain early feedback.
 It is not done yet.
 Known limitations are:

+- Not yet finished: support for EFK stack (will need to see whether this will work at all)
 - The setup with 'kube-vip' as load balancer / VIP manager does not work completely on some systems.
 In particular using LB ports other than 6443 often fails.
 - The code has been tested almost exclusively in a Redhat-like (RHEL) environment.
 More testing on other distros is needed.